dmitrysamodurov/Aspose.Email-Documentation/net/plugins/aspose-email-net-for-vsto/code-comparison-for-common-features-with-vsto/extracting-messages-from-outlook-pst-and-saving-them-to-msg-in-aspose-email/_index.md

 ---
 title: Extracting Messages from Outlook PST and Saving them to MSG in Aspose.Email
+ArticleTitle: Extracting Messages from Outlook PST and Saving them to MSG in Aspose.Email
 type: docs
 weight: 130
 url: /net/extracting-messages-from-outlook-pst-and-saving-them-to-msg-in-aspose-email/